AYJACKSON-ICS4U/introductory-arduino-assignment-anees-3/README.md

 _**December 6th**_ :

 >Today, we have transferred the old GitHub repository to this new GitHub Classroom domain.
 We also made a lot of edits on the repository's issues and projects, and put EVERYTHING on this page up to date.
-We have been trying to figure out our new millisecond bounce issue, which was never a problem before, but we are moving onto the 6 LEDs and we have made significant progress.
+We have been trying to figure out our new millisecond bounce issue, which was never a problem before (which was later found out to be a glitch), but we are moving onto the 6 LEDs and we have made significant progress.
 A lot of random problems have been popping up here and there.